Audio-Visual Continual Test-Time Adaptation without Forgetting: Method

 \subsection{Buffer expansion}

 In our method, an element is added to $\mathcal{K}$ \textit{only when} $g^{*}(t,n)\ge\tau$, $\forall n \in \mathcal{M}$.
 This means that all the current elements in $\mathcal{K}$ are distributionally distinct from $x_a^t$ and $x_v^t$.
 Since no parameters were retrieved, we optimize the current model parameters as-is, following \ref{optim}.
 Once a gradient step is taken, we add a new element to $\mathcal{K}$ as $\mathcal{K}$ $\cup$ $\{\mu_v^t, \Sigma_v^t, \mu_a^t, \Sigma_a^t, \mathcal{W}_Q^t, \mathcal{W}_K^t, \mathcal{W}_V^t\}$.
 This new element will serve as an anchor for future occurrences.
 A possibility in such a scenario is the unconstrained growth of the buffer, a key consideration in memory-constrained continual learning \cite{smith2021memory}.
-To address this, we explore a variant of \textit{element merging}, i.e, for a fixed buffer budget/size $\eta$, we perform a pairwise comparison (when $|\mathcal{K}| \ge \eta$) to find out the two nearest elements based on their statistics and merge them.
+To address this, we explore a variant of \textit{element merging}, \ie for a fixed buffer budget/size $\eta$, we perform a pairwise comparison (when $|\mathcal{K}| \ge \eta$) to find out the two nearest elements based on their statistics and merge them.
 That is, for indices $n_1$ and $n_2$, we solve,

 Once the most similar pair $(n_1, n_2)$ is identified, we merge them to maintain the fixed budget $\eta$.
 As an approximation, we average the corresponding elements in $\mathcal{K}[n_1]$ and $\mathcal{K}[n_2]$ and add the element back in $\mathcal{K}$.
 Now, $|\mathcal{K}| = \eta - 1$.
-We show an ablation in \ref{ablation_eta} and explore another strategy in Appendix \ref{budget_alt}.
+We show an ablation in \ref{ablation_eta} and explore another strategy in the Supplementary.